 Communication is the be-all and end-all in any interpersonal relationship - especially in marriage.
 The most common reason for marital problems are actually lack of conversation.
 You have been together for a long time and assume that the other person knows exactly what you mean, even though you don't say it exactly that way.
 To a certain extent, this may work - but no one can read minds.

 You know that, too, but you still expect it from the other person.
 And the next quarrel is just around the corner, which you could have avoided if you had simply talked to each other.
-But if you no longer feel the need to keep in touch with each other, it will be difficult.
-And then, at the latest, you should realize that you have to do something to save your marriage.
+But if you have no Need more to keep you together, it will be difficult.
+And at the latest then you should realize that you have to do something for it, so that the marriage-saving succeeds.

 You lie to each other all the time to avoid conflict